← All guides

 15 /goal Examples You Can Copy-Paste (With Exit Conditions)

-Every example below follows the same template.
-Swap in your own commands and paste into your harness, or feed any of them to the [builder](/builder) to get a runnable script.
+Every example below follows that template.
+Swap in your own commands and paste into your harness, or feed any of them to the builder to get a runnable script.

 /goal <outcome>